apache/inlong-website/docs/quick_start/file_pulsar_clickhouse_example.md

 ```

 ## Cluster Initialize
-When all containers are successfully started, you can access the Inlong dashboard address http://localhost, and use the following default account to log in:
+When all containers are successfully started, you can access the Inlong dashboard address http://localhost, and use the following default account to log in.
 ```
 User: admin
 Password: inlong
 ```

 ### Create Cluster Tag
-Click [Clusters]->[ClusterTags]->[Create] on the page to specify the cluster label name and person in charge:
+Click [Clusters]->[ClusterTags]->[Create] on the page to specify the cluster label name and person in charge.
 ![Create Cluster label](img/clickhouse/create_cluster_label.png)

 :::caution